AdaCore/training_material/courses/spark_essentials/120_pointer_programs/88_pointer_programs.lab.rst

 .. note::

-   For Linux programmers, the install location for SPARK varies greatly, so instead there is a shell script :filename:`gpr_project_path.sh` which gives you directions
+   For Linux users, the install location for SPARK varies greatly, so instead there is a shell script :filename:`gpr_project_path.sh` which gives you directions

 - From the command-line, run :command:`gnatstudio -P default.gpr`